healthyregions/census-geofiles/README.md

 # census-geofiles

-_This is an in-progress port from the [OEPS backend](https://github.com/healthyregions/oeps), some docs still need to be updated..._

-A processing pipeline for aggregating geography files from the US Census Bureau.
-The command retrieves geodata from the [US Census Bureau's FTP server](https://www2.census.gov/geo) (or a data mirror if the url is provided), merges the files into single, nation-wide coverages, adds a few standard fields, and then exports the merged files into various formats.
+A processing pipeline for creating standardized nation-wide geography files from the US Census Bureau.
+The command retrieves geodata from the [US Census Bureau's FTP server](https://www2.census.gov/geo) (or a data mirror if specified), merges the files into single, nation-wide coverages, adds a few standard fields, and then exports the merged files into various formats.
 Optionally upload these files directly to S3.

+You can access files we have uploaded to our own S3 bucket here: [available downloads](./available-downloads.md).

 ## Details